AditBiramne/Adit-Biramne/README.md

 - 🏢 **Indian Oil Corporation Limited (IOCL)** – *Data Science Intern*
   *June 2025 – August 2025*
   Developing an AI model to identify and flag negative news articles about IOCL using NLP techniques.
 The project involved collecting news data, performing sentiment analysis, and building a pipeline to detect      reputation-sensitive content using Python and machine learning libraries.

 - 🏢 **Ganishka Technology** – *AI/ML Intern*
   *July 2024 – December 2024*
-  Worked on NLP and machine learning-based solutions as part of the product team.
-  **Key Contribution:** Developed the [Resume Screening System](https://github.com/AditBiramne/Resume-Screening-System) – a Flask-based application using `spaCy` to extract and evaluate key candidate information from resumes, streamlining the recruitment process.
+  Worked on NLP and machine learning-based solutions as part of the product team.Developed the [Resume Screening System](https://github.com/AditBiramne/Resume-Screening-System) – a Flask-based application using     `spaCy` to extract and evaluate key candidate information from resumes, streamlining the recruitment process.

 ---